burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Move semantics is a language construction to represent such action, but adding it to the language increases the complexity of references.
 Move semantics is one of the main innovations of C++11.
 The move is useful for objects that store part of their state in a heap.
 Moving is never slower than copying and is usually faster.
 In addition, for some objects, there are only moving semantics, e.g., thread.

 The move brings the object to a valid, but unspecified state.
-What is less well known is that objects, in fact, can be reused after movement, however, in practice, it does not happen frequently.
+What is less well known is that objects can be reused after movement, however, in practice, it does not happen frequently.
 One more time - reusing an object after "moving from it" is legal and valid because the object's content should be in a valid state after the moving operation if the content has been moved from this object.

 It doesn't make sense to implement a **move** functionality for a class/struct if: